ArmaanMcleod/Rabbit-Runner/README.md

 ![screenshot](game.PNG)

-### Usage:
+## Usage:

 You can download and play it from [here](https://opticgenius.itch.io/rabbit-runner).

-### Note:
+## Note:
 Only available on **Windows**.

-### Future
+## Future
   Make it platform independent by hosting on WebGL.
 This currently doesn't work since the game does not render correctly on **MacOSX**.

-There is a shader bug that prohibits the cliffs from appearing.
+## Team Members

+Armaan McLeod

+Alex Vosnakis

+Alice Line